The 10 Best VPN Services of 2021

 Most internet users will have heard of VPN by now, without knowing the ins and outs.
 To help you find your footing, we try to explain VPN and the technology behind it in simple terms.
-Also make sure to check out our extended VPN dictionary, that explains some of the more technical matters to you.
+Also make sure to check out our extended VPN dictionary, which explains some of the more technical matters to you.

 There are many reasons to use a VPN connection when you use one of the internet’s many services.
 Privacy concerns are one of them, but they are not the only reason.
-Companies use VPN to give their employees remote access to company databases, as do individuals who want to remote access their home servers, to find films and music on their NAS server for instance.
+Companies use VPN services to give their employees remote access to company databases, as do individuals who want to remote access their home servers, to find films and music on their NAS server for instance.